Some people have the gift of speed, others gain it with practice, some

 I am a fan of the great Dayron Robles and I think he is one of the best technicians in the event.
 I hope to challenge him in the near future.

+Do you have any interest in coaching or other involvement in sport after you stop competing?
 I would love to be a physiotherapist after track and field and if possible, I may do some coaching.

 How does your country support and encourage athletes to involve into track and field and especially to reach that level today?